arthurdysart/ChargeTracker/README.md

 ![ChargeTracker shows near real-time metrics derived from raw sensor measurements](https://s3.amazonaws.com/arthur-dysart-github-media/chargetracker/pipeline.png)

 Each tracked battery publishes raw measurements to the [Apache Kafka] service (into 1 kafka topic, 3 partitions).
 These raw measurements are consumed by the [Spark Streaming](https://spark.apache.org/streaming/) service and transformed into meaningful metrics via RDD MapReduce tasks.
-Analyzed results are stored and organized in the [Apache Cassandra](http://cassandra.apache.org/) database service according to partition keys `chemistry` and `test_type` and clustering key `cycle: decending`.
+Analyzed results are stored and organized in the [Apache Cassandra](http://cassandra.apache.org/) database service according to partition keys `chemistry` and `test_type` and clustering key `cycle`.
 The [Dash](https://dash.plot.ly/introduction) service queries the database and refreshes the interactive GUI dashboard every 30 seconds.
+On the control node, the [Insight Pegasus](https://github.com/InsightDataScience/pegasus) service (not shown) is used to maintain and manage all cluster nodes.
 To optimize throughput, cluster nodes are allocated to services as follows:

 | Technology             | Nodes | Purpose                                                                          |
 |------------------------|-------|----------------------------------------------------------------------------------|